How to Decide: Does ABA Therapy Replace School for Your Child?

 4. Encourage Social Opportunities: Create avenues for social interactions with peers through organized playdates or group activities tailored to your little one's interests.
 Such interactions are vital for cultivating social abilities in a natural setting, strengthening lessons acquired through ABA techniques, which raises the question of whether ABA therapy replaces school.

 5. Monitor Progress: Regularly evaluate your student's progress to determine if ABA therapy replaces school.
-Our behavior care engine updates behavior intervention and skill acquisition plans after each session based on achieved progress.
+Our behavior care engine updates and skill acquisition plans after each session based on achieved progress.
 This ongoing evaluation permits timely modifications to strategies, ensuring that both settings effectively cater to your evolving needs.
 The automatic data gathering during clinical sessions enables our clinical team to track your young one's progress without interruptions, ensuring that treatment can continue seamlessly.
 All data collected is securely stored and anonymized, with information deleted after analysis to maintain confidentiality.

-Pros of ABA Therapy:
+Pros of :

-• Provides individualized attention tailored to specific behavioral needs, fostering targeted skill development.
+• Provides , fostering targeted skill development.

 • Offers flexibility to adjust techniques based on the child's progress, enabling a responsive educational approach.